striezel/secure-hash-algorithm/readme.md

 TABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The programme's source code is published at GitHub.com, the project itself is located at
+The program's source code is published at GitHub.com, the project itself is located at
   <https://github.com/Thoronador/secure-hash-algorithm>